 AI-Powered in Sensors

 Artificial intelligence (AI) is transforming sensor technology by improving data processing and pattern recognition.
 AI-powered sensors, or "AI sensors," integrate AI capabilities with traditional sensors, enabling more effective data interpretation.
 This leads to improved accuracy, greater efficiency, and expanded applications across various fields.
-By analyzing complex datasets, AI-enhanced sensors support advanced applications such as autonomous driving and industrial automation.
+These are particularly significant in autonomous vehicles and smart city infrastructure, where massive data streams need rapid interpretation.

 From enhancing automotive safety to enabling AI at the edge, leading companies are driving transformative innovations that redefine the capabilities and applications of modern sensors.
 Here are some of them: